Scuttling of the French fleet at Toulon: Political aspect

-Engineers had the initial orders to scuttle the ships by capsizing them modified, in the interest of recovering the ships after the war, to sinking them on an even keel.
+Engineers had the initial orders to scuttle the ships by capsizing them.
+The order was then modified, in the interest of recovering the ships after the war, to sinking them on an even keel.
 On 15 November, Laborde met with Marshal Philippe Pétain and Auphan.
 In private, Auphan tried to persuade Laborde to set sail and join the Allies; Laborde refused to obey anything short of a formal order from the French government, and Auphan resigned shortly thereafter.

 Technical and tactical aspect

 On the French side, as a token of goodwill towards the Germans, coastal defences were strengthened to safeguard Toulon from an attack from the sea by the Allies.
 These preparations included preparations to scuttle the fleet, in case the Allies succeeded in landing.
 French forces commanded by Admiral Jean de Laborde included the "High Seas Fleet" composed of the 38 most modern and powerful warships, and Admiral André Marquis, préfet maritime commanded a total of 135 ships, either in armistice custody or under repair.

 Under the armistice, French ships were supposed to have almost empty fuel tanks; in fact, by falsifying reports and tampering with gauges, their crews had managed to store enough fuel to reach North Africa.
 One of the cruisers, Jean de Vienne, was in drydock, helpless.
 After the Germans required the remnants of the French Army to disband, French sailors had to man coast defence artillery and anti-aircraft guns, which made it impossible to swiftly gather the crews and get the ships quickly under way.

 Crews were initially hostile to the Allied invasion but out of the general anti-German sentiment and as rumours about Darlan's defection circulated, this stance evolved into support for De Gaulle.
 The crews of the Strasbourg, Colbert, Foch and Kersaint, notably, started chanting "Long live De Gaulle!
 Set sail!"
 On 12 November, Admiral Darlan further escalated tensions by calling for the fleet to defect and join the Allies.

 Vichy military authorities lived in fear of a coup de main organised by the British or by the Free French.
-The population of Toulon mostly supported the Allies; the soldiers and officers were hostile to the Italians, seen as "illegitimate victors" and duplicitous, and defiant of the Germans.
+The population of Toulon, defiant of the Germans, mostly supported the Allies; the soldiers and officers were hostile to the Italians who were seen as "illegitimate victors" and duplicitous.
 The fate of the fleet, in particular, seemed dubious.
 Between the 11th and the 26th, numerous arrests and expulsions took place.
 The French admirals, Laborde and Marquis, ordered their subordinates to take a pledge of allegiance to the regime.
 Two senior officers, Humbertand and capitaine de vaisseau Pothuau, refused.
 The crews were first kept aboard their ships, and when they were allowed ashore the Service d'ordre légionnaire monitored all suspected targets of the Resistance.